jelastic-jps/docker-native/docker-engine/README.md

 ![Docker Engine Installation](/images/docker-engine-installation.png)

-> **Note:** Every Docker Engine container is automatically provisioned with a [Public IP](http://docs.jelastic.com/public-ipv4) address to allow accessing it remotely via _docker-machine_.

 Here, you need to provide some details on the desired Docker Engine environment parameters:
 * choose the preferred installation type
   * _**Create a clean standalone engine**_ - to integrate the newly created Engine container into the already run Docker Swarm with either _Manager_ or _Worker_ role, through providing the appropriate cluster _Join Token_ and _Host IP_